trigal2012/AndroidNanoDegree/README.md

 #### [Project 3](https://github.com/trigal2012/AndroidNanoDegree#project-3-quiz-app) - Quiz App (a multi-format question quiz to accept and grade user input) - Complete
 #### [Project 4](https://github.com/trigal2012/AndroidNanoDegree#project-4-music-structure-app) - Music Structure App (a framework for building a podcast or music player, introduction to listviews, recyclerviews, custom class and custom class adapters, intents, multiple activity files) - Complete
 #### [Project 5](https://github.com/trigal2012/AndroidNanoDegree#project-5-tourapp) - Tour App (a framework for creating touring apps for cities or regions, using list views, fragments, and Bundles, minimal activity files) - complete
-#### Project 6 and 7 - News app
+#### [Project 6] and 7 - News app (https://github.com/trigal2012/AndroidNanoDegree#project-6-newsapp)
-  * part 1 - Connecting to an API, Parsing the JSON response, Handling error cases gracefully, Updating information regularly, Using an AsyncTask, Doing network operations independent of the Activity lifecycle
+  * part 1 - Connecting to an API, Parsing the JSON response, Handling error cases gracefully, Updating information regularly, Handling Async and background tasks, Doing network operations independent of the Activity lifecycle  - #### Complete
   * part 2
 #### Project 8 and 9 - Inventory app 1 and 2

+## Project 6: NewsApp
+1. Key leanrings:
+   * API integration with The Guardian news API - https://open-platform.theguardian.com/documentation/
+     * external libraries for integrating with the above API, JSONParsing, or handling network connectivity were not allowed so they needed to be created manually
+   * JSONResponse Parsing
+   * Error handling
+     * to cover network connectivity issues
+     * malformed data
+     * missing data - response was formed correctly but requested fields either don't exist or have no data

+### Comment from the reviewer
+<dl><dt>Hi Student, that was an excellent effort and you did a great job! 🎉 🎊:smile:</dt></dl>
+<dl><dt>You have made an very good User Interface and the code quality was great.🎉 🎊:smile:</dt></dl>
+<dl><dt>As a programmer, a major part of your work would be to find and fix bugs and focus on feature completion.
+Great job on doing that this time 🎉:smile:</dt></dl>

 ## Project 5: TourApp
 1. Key learnings:
    * App contains at least 4 lists of relevant attractions for a location - Home page, + 4 lists, one for events around town, food/drink/coffee, walking tour, outside art .